sebbekarlsson/spoonacular/README.md

-# spoonacular recepie python port
+# spoonacular recipes python port
-> Get recepies by ingridients
+> Get recipes by ingridients

 ## Usage
-> To get recepies by ingridients:
+> To get recipes by ingridients:

     from spoonacular import Spoonacular